Menopause & thyroid: when hormones fall out of balance

-The thyroid is located at the front of the neck, just below the larynx, and produces vital hormones – mainly T3 (triiodothyronine) and T4 (thyroxine).
-These hormones regulate the body's energy use – in other words, the entire metabolism.
-Even slight deviations in hormone production can have noticeable effects on both body and mind.
+The thyroid gland is located at the front of the neck, below the larynx, and produces essential hormones, primarily T3 (triiodothyronine) and T4 (thyroxine).
+These hormones regulate the energy consumption of cells—that is, the body’s overall metabolism.
+Even slight deviations in hormone production can have noticeable effects on both the body and the mind.

-While the thyroid often functions quietly in the background during younger years, dysfunctions become more common with age.
-Women are particularly affected – and the risk increases significantly during the menopausal transition.
+While the thyroid gland often performs its work unnoticed in younger years, functional disorders become more common with age.
+Women are particularly affected—and the risk increases significantly with the onset of menopause.

-As estrogen levels drop, the body’s overall hormonal balance shifts – and the thyroid is affected as well.
-At the same time, a poorly regulated thyroid can intensify or mimic typical menopausal symptoms.
+As estrogen levels decline, the body’s entire hormonal balance shifts—and this also affects the thyroid.
+At the same time, suboptimal thyroid function can exacerbate or mimic typical menopausal symptoms.
 These include:

 Symptom